Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

 where $O_1, O_2 \dots O_k$ are local and $k$ is independent of $n$, or

 where $\sum_{i = 1}^M \abs{w_i} = 1$, $O_i$ are of the form of Eq.~\ref{eq:k_local} and $M$ can possibly grow with $n$.
-For these observables, the stability of this quantum simulation task can be stated: \begin{proposition} The quantum simulation task of measuring $k-$local observables, or their weighted averages, for constant-time dynamics under a spatially local Hamiltonian is stable with $f(\delta) = O(t^{d + 1}\delta) + O(t\delta \log^{d}(\delta^{-1}))$. \end{proposition} The proof of this result, provided in appendix \ref{app:t_evol} is straightforward and uses the Lieb-Robinson's bounds \cite{lieb1972finite, hastings2004lieb} to approximate the Heisenberg picture evolution of local observables with that corresponding to the Hamiltonian truncated within their light cones, and then uses a perturbation theory bound on this truncated Hamiltonian.
+For these observables, the stability of this quantum simulation task can be stated: \begin{proposition} The quantum simulation task of measuring $k-$local observables, or their weighted averages, for constant-time dynamics under a spatially local Lindbladian is stable under coherent and incoherent errors with $f(\delta) = O(t^{d + 1}\delta)$. \end{proposition} The proof of this result, provided in appendix \ref{app:t_evol} uses the Lieb-Robinson bounds \cite{lieb1972finite, hastings2004lieb, poulin2010lieb}.
+We note that a similar result has been proven for coherent errors and Markovian incoherent errors in Ref.~\cite{cubitt2015stability}.
+Our contribution is to show that this bound holds in the more general setting of coherent and non-Markovian incoherent errors, and thus is more directly applicable to experimentally realistic quantum simulators.

 Note also that for large $t$, the error between the target observable and the observable measured on the quantum simulator grows as $t^{d + 1}$ --- this is looser than the corresponding result in Gaussian fermion models (proposition 1), where the error grows only as $t$.
-Furthermore, since this error bound becomes loose with $t$, it prevents us from using this result to understand the stability of quantum simulation tasks which are aimed to studying the ground state properties of many-body Hamiltonians, and use the adiabatic algorithms \cite{daley2022practical} that evolve a Hamiltonian for $t \sim \text{poly}(n)$.
-To address these problems, we consider the stability of the ground state and Gibbs states of local Hamiltonians using a different approach.
+Furthermore, since this error bound becomes loose with $t$, it prevents us from using this result to understand the stability of quantum simulation tasks which are aimed at studying the ground state properties of many-body Hamiltonians, and use the adiabatic algorithms \cite{daley2022practical} that evolve a Hamiltonian for $t \sim \text{poly}(n)$.
+To address these problems, we separately consider the stability of equilibrium problems (ground states, Gibbs states and fixed points).